lambda-feedback/conciseChatFunction/README.md

-# Lambda Feedback Chat Function Boilerplate
+# Lambda Feedback Concise Chat Function

 This repository contains the code needed to develop a modular chatbot to be used on Lambda-Feedback platform [written in Python].